avivace/RSSnotifier/README.md

-# rssnotifier
+# RSSnotifier

-A Node application - a resident **backend** and a Telegram **bot** - that scans RSS feeds and sends notifications on matching elements.
-Provides a user UI with the bot, allowing every user to manage its preferences and subscriptions.
-Every user can add its query on a custom RSS feed URL.
+An RSS reader on steroids.

+### `index.js`
+A Node **backend** handles the feed parsing and reading.
+The `match` function flags specific elements, based on user-defined keywords (*queries*).

+### `bot.js`
+A telegram bot - working as a frontend - allowing multiple users to define their subscriptions, preferences and *queries*.

+Every subscription can be set on two modes:

+- **query-mode** - every query-matching element triggers a notification;
+- **reading-mode** - every new element will be notified.

 ## Using
-Given you have Node installed, deploy your instance in this way:
+Given you have Node (and npm) installed, deploy your instance:

 - Clone this repo, `git clone https://github.com/avivace/rssnotifier`
 - Edit `config.js` with your botToken and configure the whitelisting